Utopiah/aframe-persist-component/README.md

 # aframe-persist-component
 Use localStorage to make data persist over experiences.

+Tro try the example http://vatelier.net/MyDemo/aframe-persist-component/ move the camera around then refresh.
+You can also move the cube around using the inspector.

 ### API

 | Property | Description                                                          | Default Value |